Meet Gail Wetzler, PT, DPT, EDO, BI-D

-Gail Wetzler is the Director of Curriculum for the Barral Institute.
+Gail Wetzler is the Director of Curriculum for the Barral Institute, as well as a member of the BI Academic Leadership, along with Jean-Pierre Barral and Alain Croibier.
 She owns an integrative physical therapy practice in Denver, Colorado, where they treat orthopedic, fascial/muscular/soft tissue, neurologic, pain, respiratory, digestive, TBI, as well as women's and men's health issues.

 After receiving her initial degree in physical therapy, she pursued her first experience in acute orthopedic care at Hoag Hospital, Newport Beach California.
 Within 1 year, she became the outpatient clinical supervisor and thus began her journey and desire for continuing education in the science and art of human movement and function.
 She studied with Travell and Simons, Mennell, Kaltenborn, Maitland, McKenzie, Mitchell, Jones and Greenman in the earlier years of manual therapy education.
 Inspired by these methods of treatment, she became an assistant teacher to Dr. Janet Travell and later an instructor with the Institute of Physical Art (IPA) developed by Gregg Johnson and Vicky Saliba Johnson.

-In her career, she has been invited to speak at multiple professional conferences including National and State levels for the APTA, USC Head, Neck and Facial Pain Clinic, University of California, Irvine (UCI), Beyond the Dura Research Conferences, "Hope" Head Injury Organization, and was the keynote speaker in Italy for the Fascial Manipulation Research Conference presented by Antonio, Carla and Luigi Stecco.
+In her career, she has been invited to speak at multiple professional conferences including National and State levels for the APTA, USC Head, Neck and Facial Pain Clinic, University of California, Irvine (UCI), Upledger Institute International's Beyond the Dura Research Conferences, "Hope" Head Injury Organization, and was the keynote speaker in Italy for the Fascial Manipulation Research Conference presented by Antonio, Carla and Luigi Stecco.
 She is the Past Director of Physical Therapy for the Integrative Medicine Center at UCI.
-She is currently part of the Research Team for the Upledger Foundation for their recent studies on Post Concussion Recovery, for the Benefits of Manual Therapy for Alzheimer’s, and for Trauma Induced Anxiety Comparing Pre and Post QEEG Findings after Manual Therapy.
-She also teaches for the Women's Health Section of the APTA "Gynecological Visceral Manipulation"
+She is currently part of the Research Team for the Upledger Foundation for their recent studies on Post Concussion Recovery, for the Benefits of Manual Therapy for Alzheimer's, and for Trauma Induced Anxiety Comparing Pre and Post QEEG Findings after Manual Therapy.
+She also teaches for the Women's Health Section of the APTA—Gynecological Visceral Manipulation.
+Gail also developed the CranioSacral Therapy Equine curriculum for Upledger Institute International.

 Gail earned her Diplomate from the Barral Institute in 2005.
 She earned her Equine Diplomate in Osteopathy from Vluggen Institute of Equine Osteopathy in 2009 and she earned her Doctorate in Physical Therapy from Rosalind Franklin University, Chicago, in 2013.